nf-core/modules/README.md

 ## Terminology

-The DSLv2 features for Nextflow are new for everyone and not just beginners.
-We discussed some terminology terms to discuss things related to modules & subworkflows more appropriately:
+The features offered by Nextflow DSL 2 can be used in various ways depending on the granularity with which you would like to write pipelines.
+Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL 2 components:

-* *Module*: A `process`that can be used between different pipelines, which is atomic (i.e. can/should not be divided further).
+* *Module*: A `process`that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
+An example of this would be a module file containing the process definition for a single tool such as `FastQC`.
-* *Subworkflow*: A combined set of modules, that combine a logical step in a pipeline using multiple modules together.
-Example: A preprocessing subworkflow for FastQ input, that could be (re-) used across multiple pipelines to QC input FastQ files.
+* *Sub-workflow*: A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
+For example, a sub-workflow to run multiple QC tools with FastQ files as input.
-* *Workflow*: What DSLv1 users would consider a pipeline, e.g. from input to potentially complex output.
-Can either consist of individual modules, a large monolithic script as in DSLv1 or a combination of subworkflows (or any combination of these three).
+* *Workflow*: What DSL 1 users would consider an end-to-end pipeline.
+For example, from one or more inputs to a series of outputs.
+This can either be implemented using a large monolithic script as with DSL 1, or by using a combination of DSL 2 individual modules and sub-workflows.

 ## Organization of repository

-* Modules should end up in the subdirectory `tools`
+* This repository has been created to only host atomic module files that should be added to the `tools` sub-directory along with the required documentation, software and tests.
-* Subworkflows should be kept with individual pipelines, and not end up here in the modules repository.
+* Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
+As it stands, this repository will not host sub-workflows.

 ## Using existing modules